-The High Price of Cheating in Online Betting
+The Red Flags: Delayed Payments in Online Betting

 Over the past years, the debate around the regulation of online gambling has gained momentum.
 Some argue for a total ban, while others vouch for regulated frameworks.
 To get a holistic view, let’s discuss why outright bans, even with the best of intentions, might not be the optimal solution.